 Tip: A small cooler can count as one of your two carry-on bags.

 Many riders have had uncomfortable rail journeys due to being cold on the trains, even in summer.
 Be sure to pack a sweatshirt, fleece jacket, sweater or small blanket.
 Some people recommend a hooded sweatshirt as it can also provide some privacy and padding if you’re trying to sleep in coach.

 Especially on cross-country train tips, motion sickness medicine can be a life saver.
 Trains often sway on the tracks and it’s no fun to be queasy.
 If you are prone to motion sickness in general, it might be a good idea to pop a pill before the train departs on a long route.

 4. Cleaning Wipes

 Mixed reviews are out there on the cleanliness of some of the trains.
 It doesn’t hurt to pack your own cleaning wipes for quick wipe down of your seating area or the shared bathrooms.
 A clean train is a happy train!

 Just to state the obvious, especially on long trips or in case of delays, books, magazines, crafts, coloring books, playing cards, toys and other games can keep you entertained.
 Most of the long-distance routes do not have WiFi, and parts of some routes have poor cell phone reception, so it is always good to have some tech-free things to do.

 6. Tech Accessories

-Headphones are key for listening to music, playing video games or watching movies, especially if plan to enjoy your tech in the cafe or sightseer lounge.
-Additionally, don’t forget to bring your phone charger and any other charging cord, with you in a carry-on bag vs a checked or stored suitcase.
-Power outlets are available on Amtrak trains in sleeping accommodations and at most coach seats.
+Headphones are key for listening to music, playing video games or watching movies, especially if you plan to enjoy your tech in a coach seat, in the cafe or in the sightseer lounge.
+Additionally, don’t forget to bring your phone charger and any other charging cord with you in a carry-on bag vs a checked or stored suitcase.
+Power outlets are available on Amtrak trains in sleeping accommodations, cafe cars and at most coach seats.